 By April 30, 2019, all data inputs and BMP information from jurisdictional partners and source sector workgroups, such as those products listed below, must be submitted to CBPO for consideration in the next milestone period.
 Any data submitted past this date will not be considered for the 2020-2021 Milestones.
 By June 28, 2019, all data from external sources must be submitted to, or gathered by the CBPO.
 Any data submitted or gathered after this date will not be considered for the 2020-2021 Milestones.

-Once all data are received from internal and external partners, the CBPO will work with source sector workgroups and the Water Quality GIT to review and where necessary, consider changes to the modeling tools.
+Once all data are received from internal and external partners, the CBPO will work with source sector workgroups and the Water Quality GIT to review the data and consider changes to the modeling tools.

 The following data inputs and BMP information may be changed: